Fixel656/Roblox-Emotes-GUI-Script-R6-R15/Documentations & Changelogs/FAQ.md

 - You have Emote wheel in your GUI.
 How can i change emotes for it?

   You can't do it inside GUI itself, you can only do it in files.
-More information in Documentations folder in my repository
+More information [here](https://github.com/Fixel656/Roblox-Emotes-GUI-Script-R6-R15/blob/main/Documentations%20&%20Changelogs/Documentation%20&%20Tutorial.md).